Pentagon kills Boeing Army radio program

-WASHINGTON The Defense Department said Friday it had terminated Boeing Co's top U.S. Army radio program, kicking off an expected new round of cutbacks as the Pentagon trims spending in an austere budget climate.
+WASHINGTON, Oct 14 The Defense Department said Friday it had terminated Boeing Co's (BA.N) top U.S. Army radio program, kicking off an expected new round of cutbacks as the Pentagon trims spending in an austere budget climate.

 Full-rate production of the Joint Tactical Radio System's "Ground Mobile Radio" was once estimated to be worth nearly $20 billion.